 (b) any animal identification and tracking protocol required by the department of livestock to identify the origin and track the movement of wild buffalo or bison for the purposes of subsections (2)(b) and (5)(c);

-(c) animal containment measures that ensure that any animal transplanted or released on private or public land will be contained in designated areas.
+(c) animal containment measures that ensure that any animal released, transplanted, or relocated on private or public land will be contained in designated areas.
 Containment measures must include but are not limited to:

 (i) any fencing required;

 (ii) contingency plans to expeditiously relocate wild buffalo or bison that enter private or public property where the presence of the animals is not authorized by the private or public owner;

 (iii) contingency plans to expeditiously fund and construct more effective containment measures in the event of an escape; and

 (iv) contingency plans to eliminate or decrease the size of designated areas, including the expeditious relocation of wild buffalo or bison if the department is unable to effectively manage or contain the wild buffalo or bison.

 (d) a reasonable means of protecting public safety and emergency measures to be implemented if public safety may be threatened;

 (e) a reasonable maximum carrying capacity for any proposed designated area using sound management principles, including but not limited to forage-based carrying capacity, and methods for not exceeding that carrying capacity, including in years of drought or severe winters.
 The carrying capacity must be based on a forage analysis conducted in accordance with standards contained in the most recent natural resources conservation service field office technical guide by a range scientist who is on the staff of:

 (i) the Montana state university-Bozeman college of agriculture;